 A gastric sleeve surgery will take about an hour.
 Once complete, you will spend at least another hour in postoperative care while you emerge from the anesthesia.

-The small incisions will heal quite quickly, and because of its minimally invasive nature, recovery periods from gastric sleeve surgeries are rapid.
+The small incisions will heal relatively quickly, and because of their minimally invasive nature, recovery periods from gastric sleeve surgeries are rapid.
 Most patients will return home after 2 or 3 days.

-You will be put on a liquid diet for a few weeks and will gradually transfer to pureed foods before starting on solid foods.
-Your meals will consist of significantly less food than what you are used to because of your smaller stomach.
-Most people will need to stop drinking during meals so they can eat more nutrient-dense foods.
+You will be put on a liquid diet for a few weeks and gradually transfer to pureed foods before starting solid foods.
+Your meals will consume significantly less food than you are used to because of your smaller stomach.
+Most people must stop drinking during meals to eat more nutrient-dense foods.

 How Gastric Bypass Alters Stomach Size